He Will Love These Fresh Mullet Hairstyle Men Looks

 Classic Shag Mullet

-This style has that old-school band vibe raw, expressive, and full of movement.
+This one has serious rock-and-roll energy — raw, expressive, and full of natural movement.

-It’s a statement cut for males who want to seem like a musician without having to style their hair perfectly every day.
+It’s a statement cut for guys who want to look like they’re in a band without needing to perfectly style their hair every single day.

-Use a little bit of mousse or texture spray and rough-dry it to give it a tousled look that feels alive, not groomed.
+Use a light mousse or texture spray and rough-dry to get that tousled, lived-in look that feels authentic.

 @thewolfsalon